Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna's favourite food is egg soup.
 When she's nervous, she fidgets with the hem of her clothing.

 ### Voice
 Rúna speaks informally and doesn't talk much, much like her reservedness.
-She stutters when embarrassed.
+She usually pauses on the first word of her speech, then continues what she wants to say.
+When she's embarrassed or feels small, she stammers and trips over her words.

-Rúna's natural voice is soothing and has a smooth, soft texture and a slightly lighter pitch, like a healing balm or the sound of a [slow-flowing river](https://www.youtube.com/watch?v=HQV4u0PjIq4).
+Rúna's natural voice is soothing, with a soft texture and a slightly lighter pitch, reminiscent of a healing balm or the sound of wind blowing through forest trees.

 ### Ljörn
 [*See: Ljörn.md*](Ljorn.md)